 Is Vehicle Tracking Legal?

 You will be within the law to track: Vehicles solely used for business tasks provided the driver is aware of the GPS tracking device.
-You are allowed to monitor your vehicle for mileage, driver behaviour, hours driven on the road, and the routes used.
+You are allowed to monitor your vehicle for mileage, driver behavior, hours taken on the road, and the routes used.
 Anything, well, almost anything goes here, as long as the vehicle is designated for business.
+Personal tracking devices must only be used with a consent from the person who's going to be tracked.

 This article is merely for information, to have a definitive answer on what’s legal or illegal, the correct source is the laws provided by The United Kingdom at legislation.gov.uk.